pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/docker.md

 - `CELLS_BIND` : internal url - used by services to talk between each others
 - `CELLS_EXTERNAL` : external url - used in links, etc..

+Note : CELLS_BIND and CELLS_EXTERNAL can only use different ports at the time of writing.
+They must share the same host.

 ### Example setup with docker compose

 ```sh